Indra Nooyi: PepsiCo

 Nooyi joined PepsiCo in 1994, and was named CEO in 2006, replacing Steven Reinemund, becoming the fifth CEO in PepsiCo's 44-year history.
-Prior to becoming CEO, Nooyi served as president and chief financial officer, beginning in 2001, she was also named to PepsiCo's board of directors.
-Between February 2000 and April 2001, Nooyi was senior vice president and chief financial officer of PepsiCo.
-She also served as PepsiCo's senior vice president for corporate strategy and development from 1996 until 2000, and as PepsiCo's senior vice president for strategic planning from 1994 until 1996.
+She started as PepsiCo's senior vice president for strategic planning from 1994 until 1996, then became senior vice president for corporate strategy and development from 1996 until 2000.
+Next, she became senior vice president and chief financial officer of PepsiCo from February 2000 to April 2001, moving then to president and chief financial officer, beginning in 2001, and was also named to PepsiCo's board of directors.

 Nooyi directed the company's global strategy for more than a decade and led PepsiCo's restructuring, including the 1997 divestiture of Tricon, now known as Yum!
 Brands.
 Tricon included companies like Pizza Hut, KFC, and Taco Bell under its umbrella.
 The financial gains from this spinoff allowed the company to increase the pace of its share buyback strategy, thereby giving it more leverage to pursue future acquisitions without as much shareholder backlash.
-Nooyi also took the lead in the acquisition of Tropicana in 1998, and the merger with Quaker Oats Company, which also brought Gatorade in 2001.
+Nooyi also worked on the acquisition of Tropicana in 1998, and the merger with Quaker Oats Company, which also brought Gatorade in 2001.
 The $3.3 billion acquisition of Tropicana initially faced opposition from other PepsiCo executives and Wall Street critics.
-Acquiring Tropicana allowed PepsiCo to gain a competitive edge; Tropicana at the time captured 44% of the chilled orange juice segment, the fastest growing segment of the juice market, an especially positive metric when compared to Coca-Cola's Minute Maid which captured less than half of Tropicana's market share.
-The Quaker Oats Company's ownership of Gatorade was a positive strategic move for PepsiCo, since Gatorade was responsible for 80% of sports drink sales at the time.
+The Quaker Oats Company's ownership of Gatorade was a lucrative move for PepsiCo, since Gatorade was responsible for 80% of sports drink sales at the time.
 Similar to the Tropicana acquisition, this strategic move gave PepsiCo leverage against Coca-Cola, owner of Powerade – second in the sports drink segment.
 PepsiCo's annual net profit rose from $2.7 billion to $6.5 billion.

 Nooyi was named on Wall Street Journal's list of 50 women to watch in 2007 and 2008, and was listed among Time's 100 Most Influential People in The World in 2007 and 2008.
 Forbes named her the #3 most powerful woman in 2008.
 In 2014, she was ranked #13 by Forbes.
 Fortune ranked her the #1 in the list of Most Powerful Women in Business in 2009 and 2010.
 On October 7, 2010, Fortune magazine ranked her the 6th most powerful woman in the world.
 In Fortune's Most Powerful Women List of 2015, Nooyi ranked second.